Skip over main navigation

 The way we choose to work reflects our desire to empower and equip them to be agents of change in their own communities; using local people, languages and partners to address a range local issues.
 As Christians, we believe that the unique message of Christ's love is central to people being able to enjoy life in all its fullness.

-Douglas Malton, the co-founder (with John Wheatley) of Feba Radio, at the AGM in 2009
+Douglas Malton, the co-founder (with John Wheatley) of Feba Radio

 Feba is a founder member of what is now known as 'FEBC International' - an association comprising all locally registered Feba and FEBC offices globally.
 A 'Charter of Association' was agreed in 2014, with all members having equal rights in its future governance and direction.
 The 'International Council' meets annually, with an elected 'Executive Committee' having delegated powers to deal with issues through the year.
 All full members have a high degree of local autonomy, subject to agreed governance and reporting requirements.
 FEBC International is essentially Feba UK's worldwide family, and reflects the close relationship between the UK and US from which the work first began in the 1950s.